20 Gift Ideas to Make Christmas Radically Relational

 Maybe that excites you...or maybe not.
 For every person who shouts, "EGG NOG!
 DECORATIVE SWEATERS!
 TINSEL!
 CHRISTMAS CAROLS!" there's someone who mumbles, "egg nog... decorative sweaters... tinsel...
 Christmas carols."

 I confess that I've been the mumbler.
 Christmas is awesome and full of divine anticipation - it's the powerful reality of Jesus Christ coming to Earth.
 But what I struggle with (and can get distracted by) are the logistics of gift-giving and the busy pace of the season.
-One particularly stressful year I even decided to try a radical approach: my family joined the Advent Conspiracy and donated the money we normally spent on gifts to charitable causes instead.
+One particularly stressful year I even decided to try a radical approach: my family donated the money we normally spent on gifts to charitable causes instead.

 It was an amazing year.
 We realized that Christmas is less about the stuff under the tree and more about the stuff inside us.
 It's also about how Christ came to Earth to make our relationship with God whole again.
 What greater gift is there than that?